davidbarral/pry-buffers/README.md

 # Installation

     gem install pry-buffers

 # Usage

-pry-buffers needs a HOME environment variable to be defined in order to work properly.
+WARNING: pry-buffers needs a HOME environment variable to be defined in order to work properly.

     pry(main)> buf -h